premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-07-05-the-five-love-languages-gary-chapman-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2011-07-05
 title: The Five Love Languages - How to Express Heartfelt Commitment to Your Mate
-date: 2011-07-05
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Five Love Languages